Azure/azure-sdk-for-js/samples/frameworks/electron/ts/README.md

 ## Running the sample

-Once the above created you'll want to ensure React has the necessary environment variables.
+Once the above created you'll want to ensure Electron has the necessary environment variables.
 To do this, copy `sample.env` as `.env` and provide the necessary environment variables to configure the application.

 Install the dependencies: